Delhi Metro exhibition pays tribute to India's war heroes, charts DMRC growth story | Business

 Titled 'Veerta Aur Vikas', it also pays tribute to illustrious gallantry award recipients of the country, and was inaugurated at Rajouri Garden Metro Station on the Pink Line of the network.

+DMRC also felicitated some of the family members of five decorated gallantry award recipients -- PVC awardees Second Lieutenant Khetarpal and Capt Batra, Ashoka Chakra recipient Maj Mohit Sharma, Maha Vir Chakra awardee Capt Anuj Nayyar and Maha Vir Chakra awardee Capt Pratap Singh.

+Nutan Batra Malik (Capt Batra's sister), R P Sharma and Sushila Sharma (parents of Maj Sharma), Mukesh Khetarpal (Second Lieutenant Khetarpal's brother), Shakti Singh (Capt Singh's brother) and Meena Nayyar (Capt Nayyar's mother) were present on the occasion, the senior official said.

-The vibrant panels showcase images of Param Vir Chakra, Ashok Chakra, Maha Vir Chakra, Kirti Chakra and Vir Chakra.
+Spread over a length of about 100 feet, the exhibition features 13 vibrant panels, and also showcases images of Param Vir Chakra, Ashok Chakra, Maha Vir Chakra, Kirti Chakra and Vir Chakra.

 Param Vir Chakra (PVC) is India's highest military decoration, awarded for displaying distinguished acts of valour during wartime.